 - Merriam’s mouse

 The grasshopper mouse is arguably one of the most poorly named rodents.
-The name suggests that this species of mouse might dine on grasshoppers or other insects.
+The name suggests that this species of the mouse might dine on grasshoppers or other insects.
 This is not the case.
 In the alternative, the name might also suggest that the animal bops about like a grasshopper.
 This is somewhat descriptive.

 What really distinguishes the grasshopper mouse from other mice is not the fact that it occasionally hops.
 Rather, the grasshopper mouse is set apart from others because it hunts and kills other mice.